geoserver/geoserver/doc/en/user/source/styling/sld-working.rst

 ^^^^^^^^^^^^^^

 Styles in the catalog can be viewed, edited and validated via the :ref:`webadmin_styles` menu of the :ref:`web_admin`.
-They may also be created and accessed via the :ref:`rest_extension` API.
+They may also be created and accessed via the REST :ref:`rest_api_styles` API.

 Catalog styles consist of a :ref:`sld_reference_sld` document containing a single ``<NamedLayer>`` element,